ivarref/base64-pump/README.md

 ## Usage

 Add an endpoint to your exposed web server that forwards the data to yasp.
-Example below is for pure for aleph using cheshire for json encoding/decoding:
+The example below is for pure for aleph using cheshire for json encoding/decoding:

 ```clojure
 (defn handler [{:keys [uri body request-method]}]